Proposed Paddock Wood Community Centre, Memorial Playing Field

 How will the community centre add to sport being played on the field?

-There will be ancillary facilities such as a cafe, refurbished tennis courts and toilets, with an outside area where residents can sit and watch sports being played.
+There will be ancillary facilities such as a cafe, refurbished tennis courts & cricket wicket, with an outside area where residents can sit and watch sports being played.
 The community centre is not intended to be a sports facility.

 What are the proposed hire costs?